-Sometimes, my goals were that tree in the distant or the hydration station at the next kilometre.
+Sometimes, my goals were that tree in the distant or the hydration station at the next kilometer.
 Whether they are big goals or small goals, they are necessary motivators in your life.

 Lesson #4 — Take Baby Steps And Focus On Smaller Milestones

-By the fourth kilometre, I was lagging a little.
-I focused on arriving at my next kilometre instead of the final destination.
-It was easier to tell myself, “yay!
+By the fourth kilometer, I was lagging a little.
+I focused on arriving at my next kilometer instead of the final destination.
+It was easier to tell myself, “Yay!
 I am at the middle mark.
-Now lets aim for the 6th km (then the 7th and so on).”
+Now let’s aim for the 6th km (then the 7th and so on).”
 Honey, the next time I try motivating my kids towards a grade I want them to achieve, remind me of this lesson.

 Lesson #5 – Cheer Yourself On

-“It’s the last 2 kilometres.
+“It’s the last 2 kilometers.
 I know its hard but you can do it!”